You might have noticed something popping up in the sustainable or eco-friendly fashion world: clothing made from recycled PET bottles.

 Some of my sustainable friends have questioned how truly eco-friendly anything made with plastic can be.
 And there is merit in our collective striving toward a plastic-free wardrobe.
 After all, plastic is made from petroleum, so it’s better to go for a 100% organic cotton garment instead of one made with plastic, recycled or not.
 Also, the problem of polyester microfibers in the oceans is a scary one.

 But the fact is, polyester – which is what recycled bottle yarn is – has become indispensable to the modern wardrobes.
 It’s how you get stretch.
 For example, Pact underwear creates its super-soft undies with organic cotton and 5% elastane, a polyester-polyurethane copolymer.
 You would also have to forgo athliesure as an entire category, or any performance gear at all.
 Have fun snowboarding that mountain in a wool fisherman’s sweater or heavy shearling coat.
 You could probably get away with wearing nothing but vintage jeans (let’s hope they never go out of style), but you would also have to get used to some pretty gnarly vintage bras as well, if you can’t do stretch.
-Basically, you would have to dress like a 19th century hippie.
+Basically, you would have to dress like they did in the 1920s.

 Also, for those vegans out there, when fashion brands commit to going animal product-free, they’re in essence committing to synthetics.
 Because the only replacements for real fur, wool, silk, and leather are synthetic or semi-synthetic options.